 **, and alternation.

-src/README.md, Cloud Build will not trigger a build.
+If you delete a branch or a tag, Cloud Build does not trigger a build.

 Build Configuration: The